Go Language Metrics (Public Beta)

 Stop the World GC Time

-This plot tracks the stop-the-world time (in ms) when app execution is halted to run garbage collection.
+This plot tracks the total stop-the-world time (when app execution is halted) to run garbage collection across all dynos of the current process type.

 GC Aggregate Collections